drufball/yosai/_drafts/threshold.md

 <br />
 <br />

 The mountaintop was dark at night.
 Lanterns stood no chance against the wind, so the only light came from behind closed doors and boarded windows.
-Aki and Denri crouched in the darkness and leaning against the rough stone of the mountain.
+Aki and Denri crouched in the darkness and leaned against the rough stone of the mountain.
 Eizo's hut sat before them, huddled against the cliff face that marked the highest point of the village.
 There were only a handful of buildings higher up.
 Eizo's desertion of Ninigi's Blades and Aki's unexplained powers to awaken tengu had earned them an honored spot.

 Denri elbowed Aki.
 "Does he know you're gone?"